What you should know

 Hemodialysis is a procedure to remove chemicals, wastes, and extra fluid from your blood.
 Hemodialysis does the job of your kidneys when they cannot, such as in chronic kidney failure.
 A machine takes blood from your artery and pumps it through a dialyzer.
 The dialyzer removes chemicals, waste, and extra fluid from your blood.
 Once they are removed, clean blood from the dialyzer returns to your body through a vein.
 You may need hemodialysis for the rest of your life.

 - If you do not have hemodialysis, your body will continue to hold excess water and unwanted chemicals and wastes.
 Your body may swell, starting from your feet.
 You may have heart problems, chest pain, and trouble breathing.
-You may have seizures, trouble thinking, go into a coma, or even die.
+You may have seizures, trouble thinking, or go into a coma.
+These problems may be life-threatening.

 The week before your hemodialysis:

-- Your caregiver will need to check your arteriovenous fistula (AVF) or arteriovenous graft (AVG).
-An AVF is made up of an artery and vein connected together.
-An AVG is an artificial tube that is used to connect your artery and vein.
-The AVF and AVG are usually done in your arm, but your leg may also be used.
+- Your caregiver will need to check your arteriovenous fistula (AVF) or arteriovenous graft (AVG) to make sure it is working well.
 The fistula and graft are where your caregiver puts needles during dialysis.
 Blood will go out from and come back to the AVG or AVF after being cleaned by the hemodialysis machine.
-When your caregiver sees that your AVF or AVG is working well, he will tell you that you are ready for hemodialysis.

-- You and your caregiver will work out a hemodialysis schedule, or how frequently you need to have hemodialysis.
-Your caregiver will advise you what schedule is best for you, depending on your condition.
+- You and your caregiver will create a hemodialysis schedule, or how frequently you need to have hemodialysis.
+Your caregiver will suggest a schedule based on your condition.

 - Your caregiver will let you choose to have hemodialysis in a special center or possibly at home.
 You and your caregiver will talk about what is best for you.
-Your caregiver will first make sure you are properly trained and have the right equipment before letting you have hemodialysis at your home.
+Your caregiver will first make sure you are properly trained and have the right equipment before he will let you have hemodialysis at your home.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.